Xhoenix/static-bins/README.md

 This repo is a collection of statically compiled common Linux/Unix tools, which are used for core system functionality, networking and testing/debugging in a modern Linux distribution.
 These static binaries can also be used in Security Testing/Pentesting engagements.
 By the time I add support for most popular System Architectures, this'll be the largest such collection of static binaries publicly available.

+Presently binaries for mips, x86 and arm are available.
+In the future, if I find time I'll try to add support for architectures like powerpc, s390x, darwin etc. and more...

 **DISCLAIMER:-** Except for coreutils everything in this repo is compiled manually by me in order to ensure binaries are compiled from a proper trusted source.
 I also audited the coreutils automated build script for any urls pointing to malicious sources and found none.